 - Copies of any previously issued EAD cards.

 3.)
-At the New England Law Registrar’s Office, fill out a Student Request Form, requesting the OPT.
+At the New England Law Office of the Registrar, fill out a Student Request Form, requesting the OPT.
 Be sure to give the dates for your OPT request on the Student Request form, and (if known), the name and address of your employer.

 If you choose to mail the application yourself, you should send it to:

-After your application and supporting materials have been mailed and received by the Vermont Service Center:
+After your application and supporting materials have been mailed and received: